 House of Delegates Work Groups

-The House is made up of eight standing work groups:
+The House is made up of six standing work groups:

 These groups of physician delegates and their chairmen are appointed by the Speaker of the House to consider resolutions and create work group reports.
 Work groups are encouraged to remain active throughout the year, primarily through electronic interaction.